New England Patriots Odds

 Bets can also be placed at all three Massachusetts casinos: MGM Springfield, Encore Boston Harbor and Plainridge Park Casino.

-There are lots of Patriots betting opportunities in Massachusetts that go beyond wagering on New England to win.
+All in all, there are lots of Patriots betting opportunities in Massachusetts that go beyond wagering on New England to win.

 Let’s take a closer look.